Our People

 Day 10

 On your final morning, visit Bachas Beach, home to flamingos, Sally lightfoot crabs, hermit crabs, black-necked stilts and whimbrels.
-Afterwards, transfer to Baltra airport in time for your flight back to the mainland.
+Afterwards, transfer to Baltra airport in time for your flight back to the mainland and onward travel.

 Our travel experts can tailor this itinerary to suit you.